 Last but not least, all Hungry4Fitness contributing content writers practice what they preach.
 Really this ought to be a given, a prerequisite of all self-styled health and exercise practitioners.
 But unfortunately, this is just not the case.
 However, here it is!

 Why should I trust Hungry4Fitness and the information presented on the site?

 As mentioned above: we are obstinate in our refusal to propagate, publish and/or endorse health and exercise advice that is not in some way grounded on a solid foundation of empirical research.

 So, to take but one example, in our article To Meat or Not to Meat, which aims to present a reasoned case for why it is important to transition to a plant-based diet, many contemporary citations have been included to support the underlying contention.

 Moreover, all citations have been listed at the end of the article (where applicable) and the reader is encouraged to conduct their own, independent research.
 The reason for this is twofold.

-Firstly, contentious claims and statements can be traced to their original sources and thus verified.
-Secondly, though we do conduct wider research when composing an article, we are neither infallible nor omniscient.
+First, contentious claims and statements can be traced to their original sources and thus verified.
+Second, though we do conduct wider research when composing an article, we are neither infallible nor omniscient.
 Consequently, contradictory research may have been missed.
-It is for this reason why the reader should always seek external sources so as to gather a broader, more well-rounded insight.
+It is for this reason that the reader should always seek external sources so as to gather a broader, more well-rounded insight.